-Leave your car at Lelant Saltings and ride the branch line around the bay, pondering on the history of the town.
+Leave your car at Lelant Saltings and explore the neighbourhood on an eBike or ride the branch line around the bay, pondering on the history of the town.
 It is one of the prettiest rail journeys and just a 10 minute ride.
 Back in 1907, over 13 million pilchards would be landed here in a single day.
 Maybe that is what attracted the infamous gulls who are now partial to pasties and ice cream – they are maybe the downside to St Ives, but they also help create its seaside atmosphere.

 If you enjoy a historical wander, then stroll around by the harbour and the fishermen’s cottages at Downalong, or book in for a quirkily atmospheric storytelling walk about pirates or ghosts with Shanty Baba.

-Meanwhile, if you are there in summer, check out the Swellboard Shootout, an annual fun, fundraising event.
+Meanwhile, if you are there in summer, check out the Swellboard Shootout, an annual fun, fundraising event and festival.
 Most tourists will hit St Ives’s beaches for the sunset, but if you are a lover of glowing skies, then head off to Man’s Head – just a few minutes’ walk along the South West Coast Path towards Land’s End for a spectacular view.

 If you are in an energetic mood try the three-hour (6 miles) cliff hike to Zennor, on this spectacular stretch of Cornish coastline, looking out for seals basking on the carracks (offshore rocks).
 Catch a bus back after a refreshing visit to the medieval hostelry, The Tinners Arms.